SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 ### MX Record pointing to the Microsoft® Exchange Online server

-We need to ensure that the MX record points to the Microsoft address.
+Ensure that the MX record points to the Microsoft address.

 - How it looks from where NetServer is installed on the internal network, that applies:

 To see this, follow the steps below.